 |Eight Frame Box||Length (Inches)||Width||Depth||Volume,** cubic inches||Weight Full of Honey, Lbs.|

-In most parts of the country, the tradition has been to use two ten frame deep boxes, one stacked upon the other, for the brood chamber, a configuration called double deeps, and to use either mediums or shallows for honey supers.
+In most parts of the country, the tradition has been to use a configuration called a "double deep" for the brood chamber.
+This is when you stack two ten frame deep boxes on one another.
+When using this configuration, it's common to use either mediums or shallows for honey supers.
 The brood chamber is the place where the queen lays her eggs, and the young bees are raised.
 During a nectar flow, honey supers are placed on top of the brood chamber (thus the name super, derived from the Latin word meaning above); this is where the bees store the surplus honey.
 The supers are removed when the honey is harvested.

-The double-deep configuration has worked well for decades.
-However, many people starting out in beekeeping today are women, retirees, or others that find the weight of deep boxes full of honey and bees difficult to handle.
+The double deep configuration has worked well for decades.
+However, many people starting out in beekeeping may find the weight of deep boxes full of honey and bees difficult to handle.
 Those concerned about weight can choose to use smaller boxes both for the boxes that make up the brood chamber and for the supers.

 There is nothing magical about the double deep configuration.
 The bees don’t care what size the individual boxes and frames are as long as enough boxes are used to provide sufficient space.
 Notice that three mediums offer roughly the same volume as two deeps, but each box is quite a bit lighter for the beekeeper.
 Use of eight frame mediums would reduce the weight even further.
 Eight frame shallows are as light as it gets.
 I don’t know anyone who has used eight frame shallows for brood chambers, but there is no reason why it couldn’t be done as long as enough are used to provide sufficient volume.